C. W. Orr: Biography

 His piano accompaniments and postludes are an integral part of each song, providing more than bare harmony; examples of its use for programme music include fluttering semiquavers depicting aspen leaves in Along the Field and heavy chords in a march to the scaffold in The Carpenter's Son.
 His harmonic language is a mixture of English modality and late Romanticism.
-Orr is regarded as one of Britain's finest 20th century songwriters.

 Works

 His music is published by Chester Novello and Oxford University Press.